This easy chicken satay recipe packs a punch with a zesty peanut dipping sauce! Serve as an appetizer or over rice noodles for a complete meal.

 How to make the perfect peanut dipping sauce

-Once the chicken skewers are done, prepare the dipping sauce.
-For this we use the reserved marinade from earlier.
-Add a heaped tablespoon of peanut sauce, salt and sugar to season and blend in a blender until it forms a smooth sauce as you can see in the image below.
+Once the chicken skewers are done, prepare the peanut dipping sauce.
+For this, we use the reserved marinade from earlier.
+Add a heaped tablespoon of peanut sauce, salt, and sugar to season and blend in a blender until it forms a smooth sauce as you can see in the image below.

 How to prep the chicken for grilling